 The AMF's investigation showed that 61 investors lent a total of $2,491,750 to Centre de traitement d'information de crédit (C.T.I.C.) inc. through these six individuals.
 The investors are based mainly in the Québec City area as well as in Bas-Saint-Laurent, Montérégie and Estrie.

-Cease trade and freeze orders were issued in this matter at the AMF's request in May 2009 (pdf - 36 KB)This link will open in a new window.
+Cease trade and freeze orders were issued in this matter at the AMF's request in May 2009.

 The Autorité des marchés financiers (the AMF) is the regulatory and oversight body for Québec's financial sector.